rsdoiel/antenna/2023/socal_north_2023.44.md

 date: 2023-10-13, from: Pepperdine Beacon (Pepperdine Student Newspaper)

 <p>Pepperdine University, once nearing the pinnacle in higher education rankings a few years ago, now finds itself in uncharted territory, ranking 76th of National Universities in the 2023 U.S. News and World Report (USNWR) rankings.
 This unexpected and substantial drop has sent shockwaves through the Pepperdine community and beyond.
 But what exactly led to this [&#8230;]</p>
-<p>The post <a rel="nofollow" href="https://pepperdinebeacon.com/pepperdine-rankings-drop-from-55th-to-76th-nationally/">Pepperdine Rankings Drop from 55th to 76th Nationally</a> appeared first on <a rel="nofollow" href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>
+<p>The post <a href="https://pepperdinebeacon.com/pepperdine-rankings-drop-from-55th-to-76th-nationally/">Pepperdine Rankings Drop from 55th to 76th Nationally</a> appeared first on <a href="https://pepperdinebeacon.com">The Pepperdine Beacon</a>.</p>

 <https://pepperdinebeacon.com/pepperdine-rankings-drop-from-55th-to-76th-nationally/?utm_source=rss&utm_medium=rss&utm_campaign=pepperdine-rankings-drop-from-55th-to-76th-nationally>